SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ## Picture tool

 To add a picture, drag and drop the __picture__ icon from the tool palette to the weave.
-As with all other tools, a pop-up dialogue starts automatically and gives you the choice between "selecting" or "adding" an item.
+As with all other tools, a pop-up dialog starts automatically and gives you the choice between "selecting" or "adding" an item.

 You can upload to RC pictures and graphics in the following formats:
 *jpg, png, tiff, gif, psd, tga, bmp.*